Diner’s Update

 TRANSITIONS

-Michael Lester, formerly of the legendary The Dorrance, is back on the Providence dining scene with the opening of Memere’s inside the newly rebranded Neptune (formerly the Dean).
+Michael Lester, formerly of the legendary The Dorrance, is back on the Providence dining scene with the upcoming opening of Memere’s inside the newly rebranded Neptune (formerly the Dean).
 The restaurant is located in the former north space, where Thick Neck last had a pop-up residence.
-The restaurant is inspired by Lester’s grandmother, and the menu delivers New England comfort food with a Quebecois twist — or, in Lester’s words, “Montreal during the week and Paris on the weekends.”
+The restaurant is inspired by Lester’s grandmother, and the menu will deliver New England comfort food with a Quebecois twist — or, in Lester’s words, “Montreal during the week and Paris on the weekends.”

 Pawtucket’s famous nationally recognized landmark, the Modern Diner, is up for sale.
 The breakfast spot inside of a 1940s Sterling Streamliner, which is on the National Register of Historic Places, is looking for a new owner to take over for the family that ran it for decades.
 Nick Demou started working at the Modern Diner with his father, Arthur Demou, in 1985.
 The family, including Nick and his father, Nick’s sister and his brother-in-law, ran it for nearly four decades.
 “This is a bittersweet decision,” says Nick Demou, who grew up in Pawtucket.
 “The Modern Diner has been part of our family for generations and we’ve loved every moment of serving our neighbors, watching families grow, and being a source of comfort and nostalgia.”
 During the transition, the Modern Diner will remain fully operational and continue to be run by the family.
 Guests can expect the same warm service, classic dishes, and familiar faces throughout the process.
 The sale includes the iconic diner car structure, the business and real estate.
 Interested parties should contact Brian LaFauci at Won Strategy at 401-533-3991.